PHAREHUB/PHARE/doc/communications.md

 ### General to any solver

 - **model E** :
     - refined in initializeLevelData(), filled in whole level interior, patch ghosts and level borders
-	- refined in `solver::advanceLevel()` when updating model, need to fill ghosts : `transaction.fillElectricGhosts()`
+    - refined in `solver::advanceLevel()` when updating model, need to fill ghosts : `Messenger.fillElectricGhosts()`
-	- coarsened in `HybridTransaction::synchronize()`
+    - coarsened in `HybridMessenger::synchronize()`

 - **model B** :
     - in initializeLevelData(), filled in whole level interior, patch ghosts and level borders
-	- in `solver::advanceLevel()` when updating model, need to fill ghosts : `transaction.fillMagneticGhosts()`
+    - in `solver::advanceLevel()` when updating model, need to fill ghosts : `Messenger.fillMagneticGhosts()`
-	- coarsened in HybridTransaction::synchronize()
+    - coarsened in HybridMessenger::synchronize()

 - **model coarseToFineOld of the ith population**:
     - at initializeLevelData().
-HybridTransaction fills these particles so to be able to use t=n and t=n+1 refined particles in coarse to fine boundaries and get moments on incomplete nodes close to level boundaries.
-Note that HybridTransaction need to fill `coarseToFineOld` with particles moved from `coarseToFineNew` at the end of last_step
+HybridMessenger fills these particles so to be able to use t=n and t=n+1 refined particles in coarse to fine boundaries and get moments on incomplete nodes close to level boundaries.
+Note that HybridMessenger need to fill `coarseToFineOld` with particles moved from `coarseToFineNew` at the end of last_step

 - **model coarseToFineNew of the ith population** :
-	- at first step in MultiPhysicsIntegrator::advanceLevel(), HybridTransaction, taking a model, fills `coarseToFineNew` particles with refined particles so that it can later compute moments from `coarseToFineNew` and `coarseToFineOld`
+    - at first step in MultiPhysicsIntegrator::advanceLevel(), HybridMessenger, taking a model, fills `coarseToFineNew` particles with refined particles so that it can later compute moments from `coarseToFineNew` and `coarseToFineOld`

 - **model coarseToFine of the ith population** :
     - each time coarseToFineOld is filled, it is copied into coarseToFine.
 No dedicated schedule needed.

-- **Transaction Eold** :
+- **Messenger Eold** :
-	- is used in communication in HybridTransaction::fillElectricGhosts() together with model E to be time interpolated at finer level ghost nodes.
+    - is used in communication in HybridMessenger::fillElectricGhosts() together with model E to be time interpolated at finer level ghost nodes.
     - copied from model E after solver::advanceLevel()

-- **Transaction Bold** :
+- **Messenger Bold** :
-	- is used in communication in HybridTransaction::fillElectricGhosts() together with model B to be time interpolated at finer level ghost nodes.
+    - is used in communication in HybridMessenger::fillElectricGhosts() together with model B to be time interpolated at finer level ghost nodes.
     - copied from model B after solver::advanceLevel()

 - **model Ions total density and bulk velocity**:
     - coarsened to next coarser level ion total density and bulk velocity